Pierre-Sassoulas/centralized-pre-commit-conf/README.md

 files (`isort.cfg`, `.flake8`, `.clang-format`, ...) in your git directory.

-The idea is to be able to have multiple repository and to be able to install all the tools and linters in a single command.
+The idea is to be able to have multiple repository and to be able to install all the tools and linters in a single command in each of them.

 ## Installation